Deapper/ESP8266-WIFI-Humidity-Monitor/README.md

 Changed the PIN for ESP-01s wifi module which is very cheap.

-Bit harder to program and requires soldering of pins to allow deep sleep wake up. https://www.instructables.com/Enable-DeepSleep-on-an-ESP8266-01/
+Requires soldering of pins to allow deep sleep wake up. https://www.instructables.com/Enable-DeepSleep-on-an-ESP8266-01/

 Also added code for confirmation of wifi connection.